Diogo-Santoro/Diogo-Santoro/README.md

 - 💭 Very communicative and able to lead if its necessary
 - 🔎 Focusing on Back-End development
-- 🔭 Searching for work
+- 🔭 Working for ISBET (Instituto Brasileiro Pró-Educação, Trabalho e Desenvolvimento)
 - 🌱 Studying and Working